Constrained Bilinear Factorization Multi-view Subspace Clustering: Related Work

 Discriminative methods aim to simultaneously minimize the intra-cluster disimilarity and the inter-cluster similarity.
-Most existing multi-view clustering approaches belong to this category \cite{chao2017ASurveyonMultiviewClustering,zhang2017LMSC}, including spectral clustering based methods~\cite{kumar2011Co-TrainingMultiviewSpectralClustering,kumar2011Co-regMultiviewSpectralClustering,xia2014RMSC,zhu2018OneStepMultiviewSpectralClustering} and subspace clustering based methods~\cite{gao2015MVSC,zhang2015LT-MSC,cao2015DiMSC,zhang2017LMSC}.
-For example, co-training multi-view spectral clustering~\cite{kumar2011Co-TrainingMultiviewSpectralClustering} leverages the eigenvectors of a graph Laplacian from one view to constrain other views; co-regularized multi-view spectral clustering~\cite{kumar2011Co-regMultiviewSpectralClustering} combines similarity matrices of multiple views to achieve clustering results by co-regularizing the clustering hypotheses among views; Robust Multi-view Spectral Clustering (RMSC)~\cite{xia2014RMSC} recovers a transition probability matrix via low-rank and sparse decomposition for clustering.
-Besides, many subspace clustering based methods are proposed in recent year as well.
+Most existing multi-view clustering approaches belong to this category \cite{chao2017ASurveyonMultiviewClustering,zhang2017LMSC}, including spectral clustering based methods~\cite{kumar2011Co-TrainingMultiviewSpectralClustering,kumar2011Co-regMultiviewSpectralClustering,xia2014RMSC,zhu2018OneStepMultiviewSpectralClustering,KNOS_Recom_5,GMCTKDE2019} and subspace clustering based methods~\cite{gao2015MVSC,zhang2015LT-MSC,cao2015DiMSC,zhang2017LMSC,AAAI2018CSMSC,FCMSC,zhou2019dual}.
+For example, co-training multi-view spectral clustering~\cite{kumar2011Co-TrainingMultiviewSpectralClustering} leverages the eigenvectors of a graph Laplacian from one view to constrain other views; co-regularized multi-view spectral clustering~\cite{kumar2011Co-regMultiviewSpectralClustering} combines similarity matrices of multiple views to achieve clustering results by co-regularizing the clustering hypotheses among views; Robust Multi-view Spectral Clustering (RMSC)~\cite{xia2014RMSC} recovers a transition probability matrix via low-rank and sparse decomposition for clustering. {{Multi-View Spectral Clustering via Integrating Global and Local Graphs \cite{KNOS_Recom_5} is a method which tries to minimize the partial sum of singular values of the transition probability matrix with a priori rank information, and a global graph from the concatenated features is also constructed to exploit the complementary information embedded in different views.}} Besides, many subspace clustering based methods are proposed in recent year as well.
 Low-rank Tensor constrained Multi-view Subspace Clustering (LT-MSC)~\cite{zhang2015LT-MSC} explores the high order correlations underlying multi-view data and the tensor with a low-rank constraint is employed.
 Diversity-induced Multi-view Subspace Clustering (DiMSC)~\cite{cao2015DiMSC} obtains clustering performance with the help of the diversity constraint.
-Latent Multi-view Subspace Clustering (LMSC)~\cite{zhang2017LMSC}, which achieves the current state-of-the-art multi-view clustering performance, explores the underlying complementary information and seeks a latent representation of multi-view data at the same time.
-The propose method belong to the second category, i.e. a discriminative method based on subspace clustering.
+Latent Multi-view Subspace Clustering (LMSC)~\cite{zhang2017LMSC} achieves the promising clustering performance by exploring the underlying complementary information and seeking a latent representation of multi-view data at the same time.
+The propose CBF-MSC belongs to the second category, i.e., a discriminative method based on subspace clustering.